-10 FICTIONAL books that will f**k up your reality (and make you smarter).
+10 FICTION books that will f**k up your reality (and make you smarter).

 Thought Provoking: dancePROOF- fictional books smarter